jostylr/rix-lang-parser/docs/parsing.md

 ## Postfix Operators

-RiX supports three postfix operators that provide metadata access and universal function call capabilities on any expression.
+RiX supports five postfix operators that provide metadata access, universal function call capabilities, and unit annotations on any expression.
 These operators have the highest precedence (120) and can be chained together.

 ### AT Operator (@)